Clemapfel/mousetrap/docs/07_image_and_sound.md

 | XBM                     | `.xbm`  |
 | XPM                     | `.xpm`  |

+It is recommended to use `Image` only for raster-based file types.
+For vector-graphics based types like `.ico` and `.svg`, mousetrap offers another more specialized class, called `mousetrap::Icon`.
+We will learn how to use `Icon` [in the chapter after this one](08_os_interface.md).

 #### Creating an Image from Scratch

 Sometimes we want to fill an image with our own custom image data.
-For this, we use `Image::create`, which allocates an image of a given size, and fills each pixel with the a color supplied as an optional argument.
+For this, we use `Image::create`, which allocates an image of a given size and fills each pixel with the a color supplied as an optional argument.
 For example, the following allocates and image of size 400x300 and fills every color with red (`RGBA(1, 0, 0, 1)`):

 ```cpp
 auto image = Image();